GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 * If the endpoint returns no accounts, update the status to "sign-out" and fail the FedCM call.

 ### What if the user session expires?
-Let the user sign in through a dynamic sign-in flow!
+Let the user sign in through a dynamic sign-in flow

 Even though the IdP continues to inform the browser of the user's sign-in status, it could be out of sync, such as when the session expires.
 The browser